I’m in Ohio serving the public, creating media & music.

 I’m listening to many audio books.
 I listen to far too many to even list at this point.

 I listen to the very occasional podcast.
-Though I was an avid podcast listener for roughly ten or more years, I’m finding them to be too boring for my driving time.
-I tend to have a lot on my mind during my long commutes (90+ minutes) and these either distract or cause me to get drowsy.
+Though I was an avid podcast listener for roughly ten or more years, I’m finding them to be too boring most of the time.
+Occasionally, I find a stand-out show that catches my attention.
+[Editorial: Most producers need to step up their game.]
+When driving, I tend to have a lot on my mind and most podcasts either distract or cause me to get drowsy.

 *Not an affiliate link.